Grumman F-14 Tomcat: Avionics and flight controls

 The cockpit has two seats, arranged in tandem, outfitted with Martin-Baker GRU-7A rocket-propelled ejection seats, rated from zero altitude and zero airspeed up to 450 knots.
 The canopy is spacious, and fitted with four mirrors to effectively provide all-round visibility.
 Only the pilot has flight controls; the flight instruments themselves are of a hybrid analog-digital nature.
 The cockpit also features a head-up display (HUD) to show primarily navigational information; several other avionics systems such as communications and direction-finders are integrated into the AWG-9 radar's display.
 A feature of the F-14 is its Central Air Data Computer (CADC), designed by Garrett AiResearch, that forms the onboard integrated flight control system.
-It uses a MOSFET-based Large-Scale Integration chipset.
+It uses a MOSFET-based Large-Scale Integration chipset, specifically the MP944 chip.

 The aircraft's large nose contains a two-person crew and several bulky avionics systems.
 The main element is the Hughes AN/AWG-9 X band radar; the antenna is a 36 in-wide planar array, and has integrated Identification friend or foe antennas.
 The AWG-9 has several search and tracking modes, such as Track while scan (TWS), Range-While-Search (RWS), Pulse-Doppler Single-Target Track (PDSTT), and Jam Angle Track (JAT); a maximum of 24 targets can be tracked simultaneously, and six can be engaged in TWS mode up to around 60 mi.
 Cruise missiles are also possible targets with the AWG-9, which can lock onto and track small objects even at low altitude when in Pulse-Doppler mode.
 For the F-14D, the AWG-9 was replaced by the upgraded APG-71 radar.
 The Joint Tactical Information Distribution System (JTIDS)/Link 16 for data communications was added later on.

 The F-14 also features electronic countermeasures (ECM) and radar warning receiver (RWR) systems, chaff/flare dispensers, fighter-to-fighter data link, and a precise inertial navigation system.
 The early navigation system was inertial-based; point-of-origin coordinates were programmed into a navigation computer and gyroscopes would track the aircraft's every motion to calculate distance and direction from that starting point.
 Global Positioning System later was integrated to provide more precise navigation and redundancy in case either system failed.
 The chaff/flare dispensers are located on the underside of the fuselage and on the tail.
 The F-14 was initially equipped with the AN/ALR-45/50 RWR system, while later production aircraft were equipped with the AN/ALR-67; the RWR system consists of several antennas on the aircraft's fuselage, which can roughly calculate both direction and distance of enemy radar users; it can also differentiate between search radar, tracking radar, and missile-homing radar.